Josh Jung Player Props: Rangers vs. Angels

 Josh Jung At The Plate

-- Jung has driven in a run in 21 games this season (33.3%), including 11 games with more than one RBI (17.5%).
+- Jung has an RBI in 21 of 64 games this year, with multiple RBI in 11 of them.
 He has also driven in three or more of his team's runs in six contests.

-- In 31 of 63 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.